 1. What is a Training and Supervising Analyst

-A Training and Supervising Analyst has been vetted, and appointed, to provide training and supervising analyses to psychoanalysts-in-training.
-All psychoanalysts-in-training are required to undergo a personal psychoanalysis.
+A Training and Supervising Analyst has been vetted, and appointed, to provide training and supervising analyses to Psychoanalysts-In-Training.
+All Psychoanalysts-In-Training (typically called, Psychoanalytic Candidates) are required to undergo a personal psychoanalysis.
 In most institutes, individuals pursuing psychoanalytic training are required to seek out an approved, Training Analyst for their training analyses.

 2. What is psychoanalysis?

-Psychoanalysis, and psychodynamic psychotherapy, makes three major assumptions:
+Psychoanalysis, and psychodynamic psychotherapy, make three major assumptions:

 - A highly educated, bright, young man is under-employed despite his many competencies.
 He can not understand why he is grossly under-employed.
 It’s likely that factors outside of his awareness undermine his motivation to seek out employment that is commensurate with his talents and skills.